westpark/wallball/docs/steps/step02.rst

   **Hint:** At the moment, we only change the ball's y-direction when we detect a collision with the bat.

 * Make the ball go randomly faster or slower when it hits the bat

 Step 2d: The player dies if the ball hits the bottom of the screen
 ------------------------------------------------------------------

+**At the end of Step 2d you will see:** the game end if the ball hits the floor instead of bouncing off the bat

 The Code
 ~~~~~~~~